Financial Summary of Illinois Farms for 2023

 The interest, operating, and depreciation expense ratios relate to these various expense categories as a percentage of the value of farm production.
 The farm operating income ratio measures the return to labor, capital, and management as a percentage of the value of farm production.
 These measures can be used to evaluate the financial efficiency of the farm business.
 The interest–expense ratio averaged 2.9 percent for the 2,121 farms, ranging from 2.9 percent for grain farms to 7.1 percent for dairy farms.
 2.9 percent was up from 1.8 percent in 2022.
 The 2022 figure of 1.8 percent was the lowest since at least 1995.
 The farm operating income ratio ranged from a high of 4.3 percent for grain farms to negative 7.2 percent for hog farms.
 The average for all farms in 2023 was 4.2 percent, down from 31.3 percent in 2022.
 The 2019 through 2023 5-year average farm operating income ratio is 20.0 percent.
 The 2023 farm operating income ratio was well below the 5-year average.

-The financial results on all Illinois farms show that on average 2023 was another good financial year even with lower incomes.
-The average farms for these groups are in strong financial positions which will be needed with projected much lower incomes for 2024 and 2025.
+The financial results on all Illinois farms show that on average 2023 was a poorer financial year due to lower incomes.
+The average farms for these groups are in strong financial positions due to huge build ups in 2021 and 2022 which will be needed with projected much lower incomes for 2024 and 2025.
 Careful monitoring of trends in these numbers is needed to help make sound farm financial decisions for your operation.

 The author would like to acknowledge that data used in this study comes from the Illinois Farm Business Farm Management (FBFM) Association.
 Without Illinois FBFM, information as comprehensive and accurate as this would not be available for educational purposes.
 FBFM, which consists of 5,000+ farmers and 70 professional field staff, is a not-for-profit organization available to all farm operators in Illinois.
 FBFM field staff provide on-farm counsel along with recordkeeping, farm financial management, business entity planning and income tax management.
 For more information, please contact our office located on the campus of the University of Illinois in the Department of Agricultural and Consumer Economics at 217-333-8346 or visit the FBFM website at www.fbfm.org.